streetcomplete/StreetComplete/README.md

 The original [contributing guidelines](#contributing) are still valid, but note that the [guidelines for contributing a quest](QUEST_GUIDELINES.md) have been significantly relaxed:
 * Creating, moving and deleting nodes is possible
   * Inserting nodes into a way is not (yet) possible
-* Guidelines are useful suggestions, but not enforced.
+* Guidelines are useful suggestions, but not enforced
-* Quests may be based on external sources like Osmose, not just on element selection.
+* Quests may be based on external sources like Osmose, not just on element selection

 ## Changeset differences compared to StreetComplete
 This section is aimed for people trying to decide whether a bad edit done in SCEE is fault of the user or of the app (SCEE modifications).